snapcrafters/sommelier-core/README.md

 * `SOMMELIER_DEBUG`: Enable bash tracing for the sommelier script and time how long sommelier runs before starting the application.
 * `SOMMELIER_STRICT`: Make sommelier exit when an unset variable is used.
 This might be useful to find bugs in sommelier.

+## License

+* The ReactOS Modern theme is released under the GNU General Public License v3.0 with the [ReactOS License Binary Linking Exception](https://reactos.org/intellectual-property-guideline/).
+* All other content is released under the MIT license.